-Seasoning The Roast
+Season The Roast

 This recipe is simplicity itself and comes from a December 1996 post by Mike Scrutchfield on The BBQ Forum.
 Pat the meat dry with paper towels.
 Rub the meat with Worcestershire sauce, then apply a heavy sprinkling of McCormick Grill Mates Montreal Steak Seasoning.
 This rub consists of coarse salt, black pepper, dill seed, coriander seed, red pepper, garlic, and other seasonings.
 It's available in the spice aisle at most supermarkets.

-Selecting The Smoke Wood
+Select The Smoke Wood

-Firing The Cooker
+Fire-Up The Cooker

 There's no need to baste or turn the meat during cooking.

 Estimated cooking time for a 3-bone standing roast is 30-40 minutes per pound.

 Here's how the cooker and internal meat temperatures went during the cooking process.

 Note that the vent percentages represent the way I set the vents at the time indicated.

 Rest, Carve & Serve The Roast